sharpjayson192/NFT-Reveal-Mechanism-/README.md

 7. Mint NFT and verify metadata
 8. Claim referral bonuses and transfer rewards
 9. Create staking pools and stake tokens for yields
+10. Start lottery rounds and participate for prize pools

 ## 🏗️ Project Structure